jrjennings/Audacity/3d Prints/README.md

 additional parts for Audacity
 - power control panel
-- voltage regulator mount
+- voltage regulator and mount
-- termanal strip mount
+- termanal strip and mount
-- Arduino Mega Mount
+- Arduino Mega and Mount
-- RoboClaw mounts
+- RoboClaw and mounts
-- Ultrasonic Sensors mount
+- Ultrasonic Sensors and mount
+- Machine Vision Camera and mount